 Quick Answer

-The gross spread (also called the underwriting discount) is the total compensation paid to the syndicate, equal to the public offering price (POP) minus the net proceeds delivered to the issuer.
-It is split into three components: the management fee (roughly 20% of gross spread, paid for structuring and book-running), the underwriting fee (roughly 20%, compensating risk capital for stabilization losses), and the selling concession (roughly 60%, paid on shares actually placed with end buyers).
+The gross spread (also called the underwriting discount) is total syndicate compensation, equal to the public offering price (POP) minus net proceeds to the issuer.
+It splits into three components: the management fee (~20%, for structuring and book-running), the underwriting fee (~20%, compensating risk capital for stabilization losses), and the selling concession (~60%, paid on shares actually placed).

 The gross spread is the dollar number bankers, salespeople, and traders all care about.
 Understanding how it splits explains who gets paid for what, and why the same firm can earn very different amounts on two similarly-sized deals.